 Depreciation and Amortization.
 Depreciation is computed principally using the straight-line method over the estimated useful lives of the assets.
 Annual depreciation rates are as follows: buildings and buildings/land improvements, 2.5% to 10% and machinery and equipment, 6.7% to 33.3%.
 Capitalized debt issuance costs are amortized over the underlying terms of the related debt securities.
-Customer relationship intangibles are amortized over periods ranging from 6-40 years, trademarks/trade names are amortized over a 40-year period, while technology and other intangibles are amortized over periods ranging from 5-30 years.
+Customer relationship intangibles are amortized over periods ranging from 6-40 years, trademarks/trade names are amortized over periods ranging from 5-30 years.